 - Support the expansion of local networks within host communities.

-- Build relationships between Minnesotans through community engagement events and activities before, during, and after the exhibit.
+- Build relationships between Minnesotans through community engagement events and activities.

-- Build host site capacity to practice the Minnesota Humanities Center’s Absent Narratives Approach™.
+- Build host site capacity to practice the Minnesota Humanities Center’s Absent Narratives Approach.

-At the core of our work is the Absent Narratives Approach™, a values-driven framework for community engagement and collaboration.
-The four values ask us to put relationships with people at the center of community change-making and to center voices that have been absented.
+At the core of our work is the Absent Narratives Approach, a principles-driven framework for community engagement and collaboration.
+These principles ask us to put relationships with people at the center of community change-making and to center voices that have been absented.
 The four core values are:

 Selection Process and Timeline

-We will hold two rounds in the selection process.
+The selection process has two rounds.
 In the first round, MHC staff and partners will review Statements of Interest from interested and eligible applicants.
-MHC staff and partners will visit semifinalists as part of final selection.
+MHC staff and partners will interview semifinalists as part of final selection.

 Eligibility and Funding Requirements

-Who is eligible: Nonprofit organizations (with 501(c)(3) status or a fiscal sponsor that holds 501(c)(3) status), not-for-profit entities, tribal nations, and state/municipal public agencies such as K-12 schools, colleges/universities, or libraries are eligible to apply.
-All organizations must be based in Minnesota, in good standing with the IRS, and up to date on reporting and state requirements for any funds previously awarded by the Minnesota Humanities Center.
+Who is eligible: Individuals, teams of no more than three individuals, nonprofit organizations (with 501(c)(3) status or a fiscal sponsor that holds 501(c)(3) status), not-for-profit entities, tribal nations, and state/municipal public agencies such as K-12 schools, colleges/universities, or libraries are eligible to apply.
+All organizations (including fiscal sponsors) and individuals must be based in Minnesota, in good standing with the IRS, and up to date on reporting and state requirements for any funds previously awarded by the Minnesota Humanities Center.

 Note: In good standing with the IRS means that the organization has completed all reporting requirements and can therefore receive tax-deductible charitable contributions.
 We use the IRS Tax Exempt Organization Search to confirm IRS compliance.

-Eligible organizations can submit Statements of Interest in any of the following formats: online form, postal mail, video, or phone message.
+Eligible organizations can submit Statements of Interest in any of the following formats: online form, postal mail, email, video, or audio message.
 You may also suggest an alternative method to MHC.